HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   In the code above the `verify_proof` function is trivial, you should replace it with proper logic using the verify function of your library.

-- For defining your weight structure you can use this code, still in `verifiers/foo/lib.rs` file:
+- For defining your weight structure you can use this code, still in the `verifiers/foo/lib.rs` file:

   ```rust
   pub struct FooWeight<W: weight::WeightInfo>(PhantomData<W>);